Brotherland is a visual research about nationalism, racism, violence and broken dreams.

 Here you go to the project’s website.

-In November 1989 the Berlin Wall fell and one year later Germany was reunited.
-For many the achievement of freedom, for others a time marked by violence and fear.
+On 9 November 1989, the Berlin Wall fell and one year later Germany was reunited.
+For many, it was a celebration, the achievement of freedom and the realization of something long dreamed of.
+For others, it was the beginning of a time marked by violence and fear.
+As is often the case, history has at least two sides.

 All in all, Brotherland is intended to illustrate the atmosphere in which the attacks took place and in which they were legitimised by a broad mass of the population.